Dizziness & Vertigo

 Vertigo is a sensation of spinning dizziness.
 It is not, as many people maintain, a fear of heights.
 It is often associated with looking down from a great height but can refer to any temporary or ongoing spells of dizziness caused by problems in the inner ear or brain.
 Attacks of vertigo can develop suddenly and last for a few seconds, or they may last much longer.
 If you have severe vertigo, your symptoms may be constant and last for several days, making normal life very difficult.

 On Martha’s Vineyard, recovery from vertigo is only offered in select practices, Vineyard Complementary Medicine being one of them.
 Our advanced methods and diagnostic tools have earned us a reputation as being one of the most successful physical therapy practices for treating dizziness and vertigo.
-If you are experiencing either of these conditions, contact us at West Tisbury, MA to schedule an appointment today.
+If you are experiencing either of these conditions, contact us at Edgartown, MA to schedule an appointment today.
 We will help you get back on your feet as quickly as possible.